 “There are six of them: three school teachers, an architectural draughtsman, a student of anthropology and a bus mechanic.”
 This lively and light-hearted 1968 National Film Unit production profiles The Hamilton County Bluegrass Band, who come together in Auckland to play in a villa, a recording studio, and at the Poles Apart Folk Club (where they would record a live album the same year).
 The band brought the sounds of Kentucky to New Zealand via a prolific run of albums, and regular appearances on 60s TV show The Country Touch.
 They turned professional in 1969.

-The Warratahs formed in 1986 around Wayne Mason (ex-Fourmyula, and composer of the classic 'Nature') and Barry Saunders, with TVNZ arts presenter Nik Brown on fiddle.
-Following a residency playing covers of country standards at Wellington's Cricketers Arms, they began recording their own material.
-Their timeless, Kiwi-inflected, neo-traditional country, and relentless touring made them a unique presence in the fashion conscious music scene of the late 80s.
-After a few years off, the band have since reformed.
+The Warratahs formed in 1986 around Barry Saunders and Wayne Mason (ex-Fourmyula, and composer of the classic 'Nature').
+TVNZ arts presenter Nik Brown played fiddle.
+Following a residency playing covers of country standards at Wellington's Cricketers Arms, the band began recording their own material.
+Their timeless, Kiwi-inflected, neo-traditional country, and relentless touring made them a beloved and unique presence in the fashion-conscious music scene of the late 1980s.
+After a few years off, the band reformed, this time without Mason.

 The Country Touch was a widely popular country and western music show from the 60s, that screened on Saturday nights.
 Produced by Bryan Easte for NZBC the show was filmed on an Auckland hay barn set and featured musical numbers, from folk, fiddles, and banjos to bluegrass, introduced by the legendary Tex Morton.
 Regulars included The Hamilton County Bluegrass Band, Brian Hirst’s Country Touch Singers (with a team of 20 square dancers), and Kay and Shane.
 Has Auckland ever been this close to the Appalachians?